The role of the compliance officer is rapidly evolving — are you? We teamed up with financial services consulting firm Catalyst to explore this topic.

 The front office has been fighting a perfect storm for years, with margins squeezed by low interest rates while regulation causes capital costs to rise.

-The drive to reduce costs via automation and standardisation feeds into the bottom line of the bank’s revenues.
+The drive to reduce costs via automation and standardization feeds into the bottom line of the bank’s revenues.

 And then there’s the complex topic of culture change.
 Compliance is not for the fainthearted – it’s a multi-dimensional challenge.